Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Introduction

 In this paper we study the metastable behavior of the $q$-state Potts model with non-zero external magnetic field on a finite two-dimensional discrete torus $\Lambda$.
-We will refer to $\Lambda$ as a \textit{grid-graph}.
-The $q$-state Potts model is an extension of the classical Ising model from $q=2$ to an arbitrary number $q$ of spins with $q>2$.
-The state space $\mathcal X$ is given by all possible configurations $\sigma$ such that at each site $i$ of $\Lambda$ lies a spin with value $\sigma(i)\in\{1,\dots,q\}$.
-To each configuration $\sigma\in\mathcal X$ we associate an energy $H(\sigma)$ that depends on the local ferromagnetic interaction, $J=1$, between nearest-neighbor spins, and on the external magnetic field $h$ related only to a specific spin value.
-Without loss of generality, we choose this spin equal to the spin $1$.
-We study the $q$-state ferromagnetic Potts model with Hamiltonian $H(\sigma)$ in the limit of large inverse temperature $\beta\to\infty$.
-The stochastic evolution is described by a \textit{Glauber-type dynamics}, that is a Markov chain on the finite state space $\mathcal X$ with transition probabilities that allow single spin-flip updates and that is given by the Metropolis algorithm.
-This dynamics is reversible with respect to the stationary distribution that is the \textit{Gibbs measure} $\mu_\beta$, see \eqref{gibbs}.\\
+Each site $i$ of $\Lambda$ lies a spin with value $\sigma(i)\in\{1,\dots,q\}$, hence the $q$-state Potts model is an extension of the classical Ising model from $q=2$ to an arbitrary number $q$ of spins with $q>2$.
+To each configuration $\sigma$ is associated an energy $H(\sigma)$ that depends on the ferromagnetic interaction between nearest-neighbor spins, and on an external magnetic field $h$ which favors to a specific spin value.
+We focus on the regime of large inverse temperature $\beta\to\infty$.
+The stochastic evolution is described by a \textit{Glauber-type dynamics}, which is a Markov chain, given by the Metropolis algorithm, that only allows single spin flip updates.
+This dynamics is reversible with respect to the \textit{Gibbs measure} $\mu_\beta$, see \eqref{gibbs}.

-Our analysis focuses on the energy landscape to which we will refer as \textit{$q$-Potts model with negative external magnetic field}.
+Our analysis focuses on the case of negative external magnetic field.
 In this scenario there are one metastable state and $q-1$ stable states.
-The metastable configuration is the state where all spins are equal to $1$, while in the stable states all spins are equal to some $s$, for $s\in\{2,\dots,q\}$.
+Without loss of generality, in the metastable configuration all spins are equal to $1$.
+The remaining constant configurations are stable states.
 We focus our attention on the transition from the metastable state to the set of stable configurations and from the metastable state to some fixed stable state.
-When there is more than one stable state, these transitions are quite different because if the target is a precise state, say $\bold s$, we have to study also some intermediate transitions between a stable state to another stable state.
-This is not necessary when the target is the entire set of stable configurations.
+When there is more than one stable state, these transitions are quite different because there may be intermediate transitions between different stable states.